Dreamwalker420/SIU-elearning/README.md

 ## Learning Objectives

-* Demonstrate course requirements and prerequisites
+* Demonstrate course requirements, prerequisites and electives
-* Concentration set
+* Detail concentration set
-* Available Electives
 * What will be learned and how it is applied in the field of study
-* The career options available to a well-educated student
-* Compensation expectations
+* Career options and compensation expectations

 ## Project Timeline